LazyCats-dev/ao3-podfic-posting-helper/README.md

 When you post a new work, this extension can help you by importing metadata such as tags and rating to match the work that inspired you.

+_This is an unoffical extension and not supported by AO3_.
+PLease do not raise issues with this extension to AO3 support.

 TODO: add a link to the chrome web store once the extension is publicly available, so people can install it.

 You can configure it to: